 Most people realize that not all homes are created equal.
 Some are starter homes, just meant to get your foot on the real estate ladder.
-Some are lock-up-and-go units, meant to be used by young jetsetters and downsizing seniors who want a simple, no-fuss, low-maintenance lifestyle.
-Some, however, are forever homes.
-The kind of home where you can picture yourself raising a family, entertaining grandkids and growing old.
+Some are lock-up-and-go units, meant to be used by young jet setters and downsizing seniors who want a simple, no-fuss, low-maintenance lifestyle.
+Some, however, are forever homes — the kind of home where you can picture yourself raising a family, entertaining grandkids, and growing old.

 1. Consider Current and Future Needs

 The additional bedrooms you’re considering might be necessary now, but what about in a few years?
 Can they be converted to an in-law suite?
 A home office?
 A rental apartment?

-3. Make Your Main Floor a Livable Space
+4. Make Your Main Floor a Livable Space

-5. Choose Classic Over Trendy
+6. Choose Classic Over Trendy

 Remember grandma’s house, with the “authentic” ‘60s décor?
-Too much orange, brown and wood paneling, right?
+Too much orange, brown, and wood paneling, right?
 That’s exactly what you don’t want for your home, and that’s why – no matter what you choose in terms of long-term functionality for design – you want to choose classic décor and design options.

 Classic interiors often have neutral walls that don’t overpower the space and will go well with any decor changes you may make in the future.
 You’ll want to opt for durable materials, such as hardwood or stone, that last.
 And you should spring for high-quality furniture as well as a couple of high-end features such as heated floors, a walk-in closet, or a fireplace, that add to your quality of life.